 SUBJECT TO A RESTRICTIVE COVENANT created hereby prohibiting, in perpetuity, the use of the premises for the disposal of solid waste (but expressly permitting the use of the premises as a soil borrow area for Landfill purposes).

-TO HAVE AND TO HOLD the premises herein granted unto the party of the second part, its successors and assigns, until such time as the party of the second part shall be declared to be in default of certain obligations under that certain (i) Second Amendment to the Host Agreement, dated ____________, 2014, by and between the party of the first party, the party of the second part and Casella Waste Systems, Inc, or (ii) the Operation, Management and Lease Agreement, dated ____________, 2014, by and between the party of the first party and the party of the second part, in accordance with the terms and conditions thereof, then the title to the premises shall automatically revert to the party of the first part, or its successors and assigns.
-This limitation shall bind and inure to the benefit of the parties hereto, and their successors and assigns, and shall run with the land.
-This limitation shall expire upon the expiration or termination of the aforementioned agreements, as provided for therein, and shall remain valid prior to such expiration or termination so long as the party of the first part shall file a declaration of intention to preserve this limitation and, thereafter, any renewal declarations of intention to preserve this limitation, in accordance with Section 345 of the New York State Real Property Law, or any successor statute therefore.
-The parties further agree that, upon expiration of this limitation, they will execute an instrument, in recordable form, evidencing the expiration of this limitation.
+TO HAVE AND TO HOLD the premises herein granted unto the party of the second part, its successors and assigns, forever.

 AND the party of the first part, in compliance with Section 13 of the Lien Law, covenants that the party of the first part will receive the consideration for this conveyance and will hold the right to receive such consideration as a trust fund to be applied first for the purpose of paying the cost of the improvement and will apply the same first to the payment of the cost of the improvement before using any part of the total of the same for any other purpose.
 The word “party” shall be construed as if it read “parties” whenever the sense of this document so requires.